-Financial support and sponsorship Nil.
+Financial support and sponsorship: Nil.

-Conflict of interest There is no conflict of interest.
+Conflicts of interest: There are no conflicts of interest.

-Use of Artificial Intelligence (AI)-Assisted Technology for manuscript preparation The authors confirm that there was no use of Artificial Intelligence (AI)-Assisted Technology for assisting in the writing or editing of the manuscript and no images were manipulated using the AI.
-Shyam Bhanushankar Verma, Resham Vasani Nirvan Skin Clinic, Vadodara, Gujarat, 1Department of Dermatology, Bhojani Clinic, Earth Classic, Matunga, Mumbai, India Verma and Vasani Linear Prurigo Corresponding author:
+Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.

+Shyam Bhanushankar Verma, Resham Vasani1

+Nirvan Skin Clinic, Vadodara, Gujarat, 1Department of Dermatology, Bhojani Clinic, Earth Classic, Matunga, Mumbai, India

+Corresponding author: